bmc/cheat-sheets/postgresql.md

 * "su" to the "postgres" user
 * "psql" should then work

+# Create a user

+Typical: User can create new databases and can log in.

+    $ psql
+    postgres=# create role username with password 'foo' createdb login;

+# Create a database

+Using default system encoding:

+    $ psql
+    postgres=# create database db_name with owner = 'user';

+Specifying encoding:

+    $ psql
+    postgres=# create database db_name with owner = 'user' encoding 'utf8';

 # Get list of databases

     SELECT datname FROM pg_database